w3c/PFE-analysis/results/noise_simulations.md

 Any pages that are subsets of r may have triggered the load of r.
 This count quantifies how much someone could narrow down the specific page that was being viewed.
 The higher it is, the more ambiguity there is.

-Only initial loads are modelled as they are the most revealing.
+Only initial loads are modeled as they are the most revealing.
 Subsequent loads include the union of codepoints of all previously visited pages and thus will match the same or more pages then prior loads.

 ## The Simulation

 The data set used to drive the [IFT performance analysis](07-08-2020/simulation_results_aug_2020.md) was used as an input.
-The unique set of codepoints from each 'page view' was extraced and used to form the set, S. Then pages were randomly selected from S and various forms of noise were applied.
+The unique set of codepoints from each 'page view' was extracted and used to form the set, S. Then pages were randomly selected from S and various forms of noise were applied.
 Lastly, the number of matching subsets in S was recorded.

 The resulting data was then bucketed into the following buckets to produce a histogram: